danielgroves/danielgroves.net/src/adventures-photography/_posts/2017-08-09-eurovelo-albania.md

     {% figcaption %}The Dam for the Fierza Reservoir which would cause us both more pain than we'd anticipated over the next five hours.{% endfigcaption %}
 {% endfigure %}

 Before long we found ourselves in front of the dam holding back the Fierza Reservoir.
 The dam was built in late 1970s by the Albanian government for a hydro-electric project.
-The wall is 167m tall, and the dam is 70km long; we’d have to ride to over double this height to keep to the road, which would drop and climb heavily for the full 70km length before swinging to the right straight through the mountains that surround the reservoir.
+The dam wall is 167m tall, and the dam is 70km long; we’d have to ride to over double this height to keep to the road, which would drop and climb heavily for the full 70km length before swinging to the right straight through the mountains that surround the reservoir.

 {% figure %}
     {% img src: 2016-06-web-DSCF7325, alt: Max stopping for a brief rest during the first of the days many climbs. %}